carbon-language/carbon-lang/llvm/docs/Docker.rst

 =====
 The ``llvm/utils/build_docker_image.sh`` script provides a rather high degree of control on how to run the build.
-It allows you to specify the projects to checkout from svn and provide a list of CMake arguments to use during when building LLVM inside docker container.
+It allows you to specify the projects to checkout from git and provide a list of CMake arguments to use during when building LLVM inside docker container.

 Here's a very simple example of getting a docker image with clang binary,